joerx/ps1/README.md

 none of this is my work, most credits go to Shawn O. Pearce [spearce@spearce.org] for the .git-prompt script.

+Tested and found to work on Ubuntu, Fedora & OSX

 Screenshot
 ----------